eduardz1/Master-Thesis/chapters/implementation.typ

   #endif
   ...
   ```,
   caption: [Fragment of the build step for matrix $CC$, in this case we can see that the values don't depend on the cells directly and can be constructed in one shot outside the loop over all cells.
-We see that, by taking advantage of the preprocessor, we can have both a version parallelized on OpenMP threads and one that can be compiled to a CUDA kernel: the `do concurrent` construct is first translated to OpenACC directives and then translated to an attribute `global` function.],
+We see that, by taking advantage of the preprocessor, we can have both a version parallelized on OpenMP threads and one that can be compiled to a CUDA kernel: the `do concurrent` construct is first translated to OpenACC directives and then translated to an attribute `global` function.]
+    + context {
+      if state("image-outline").get() == none { linebreak(justify: true) }
+    },
 ) <building-c>

 The current creation matrix algorithm takes advantage of the embarrassingly parallel nature of @DG methods to split the work with MPI and OpenMP.
 The mesh is first divided in sub-meshes for each @MPI process and then each thread is assigned a cell.
 In particular, this last loop is the one we see in @forward-problem.
 This characteristic might suggest that a solution could be to directly rewrite it as a @GPU kernel.
 While we cannot exclude that this intuition might end up being the best way to generate the matrix, currently as it stands, the code responsible for generating $cal(A)$ is too complex to result in an efficient kernel.
 A first attempt was made at that, but we noticed that the abundance of parameters resulted in excessive branching.
 Combined with the high amount of data movement, this results in abysmal performance.